StudioSync-DevTechAi/DTA-StudioSync-MVP1/src/docs/SUPABASE_DATABASE_REVIEW.md

-# PhotoSyncWork Supabase Database Schema Review
+# StudioSyncWork Supabase Database Schema Review

 ## 📊 Database Overview

-Your PhotoSyncWork application has a comprehensive Supabase database with **20+ tables** covering all aspects of photography business management.
+Your StudioSyncWork application has a comprehensive Supabase database with **20+ tables** covering all aspects of photography business management.
 Here's a detailed breakdown:

 ## 🗂️ Core Business Tables